 While acknowledging the huge challenges facing our planet, a new summit taking place in London this week is sharing stories of conservation success.
 Could it help us learn from both success and failure and move forward?

 More than half of the world’s wildlife has disappeared in the past 40 years.
 For anybody even slightly interested in conservation, this fact is unavoidable and stark.
 But at the same time, traditional ‘doom and gloom’ messages about the state of the Earth simply don’t seem to be working.

 In response, the idea for the Conservation Optimism Summit was born.
-Organised by the University of Oxford’s Interdisciplinary Centre for Conservation Science (ICCS) and the Zoological Society of London (ZSL), the three-day event in London this week will see more than 250 attendees from around the world – from researchers and psychologists, to journalists – share success stories from the field.
+Organised by the University of Oxford’s Interdisciplinary Centre for Conservation Science (ICCS), the Zoological Society of London (ZSL), and Durrell Wildlife Conservation Trust, the three-day event in London this week will see more than 250 attendees from around the world – from researchers and psychologists, to journalists – share success stories from the field.

 Organisers are keen to emphasise the need for positive stories about conservation, not blind optimism, but examples of what is working well, as well as the terrible losses that are much more frequently discussed in the media.
 One of the organisers, Carlyn Samuel, hopes the summit will not only inform attendees, but inspire more people to work in conservation.

 Reasons to support Positive News

 We believe excessive negativity in the press is destructive for society, so we’re working to create a more constructive and compassionate media.
 To do this, we need your support.